What causes a cold or the flu?

 No medicines can "cure" colds and flu.
 There are many over-the-counter medicines that can ease the discomfort caused by the symptoms of colds and flu.
 In addition, there are prescription medicines and a vaccine that can treat and prevent the flu.

-Note: Antibiotics don't cure viral infections, such as colds and flu, and should not be taken to treat them.
-Antibiotics are used to treat bacterial infections, (e.g., strep throat; ear, skin, and urinary tract infections).
+Note on antibiotics: Antibiotics don't cure viral infections, such as colds and flu, and should not be taken to treat them.
+Antibiotics are used to treat bacterial infections, such as strep throat and ear, skin, and urinary tract infections.
 Using antibiotics for infections they are not able to treat makes the antibiotics less effective for infections they are supposed to treat (a situation called antibiotic resistance).

-Discomfort from specific symptoms of colds and flu can be eased with the following types of over-the-counter medicines:
+Discomfort from specific symptoms of colds and flu can be eased with the following types of OTC medicines:

-- To dry out the nose -- antihistamines.
-Try an antihistamine (e.g., diphenhydramine [Benadryl®]).
+To dry out the nose -- antihistamines.
+Try an antihistamine, such as diphenhydramine (Benadryl®).
 Because these products can make you sleepy, avoid driving and other complex tasks while taking these medicines.
 Loratadine (Claritin®), available over-the-counter (OTC), is a non-drowsy alternative, but may not be as effective as other antihistamines for reducing cold and flu symptoms.
-Other over-the-counter antihistamines include Allegra®, Zyrtec®, and Xyzal®.
+Other OTC antihistamines include Allegra®, Zyrtec®, and Xyzal®.

 - To relieve a stuffy, clogged nose -- decongestants.
-Try an oral decongestant (e.g., pseudoephedrine [Sudafed®]).
+Try an oral decongestant, such as pseudoephedrine (Sudafed®).
 However, insomnia, nervousness, and irritability can occur when taking these drugs.
 Those who are pregnant or have uncontrolled high blood pressure should avoid pseudoephedrine products.
 Often decongestants are combined with other drugs (especially antihistamines) in OTC medicines.
-A "-D" at the end of a medicine's name means that the medicine includes an oral decongestant.
+A "-D" at the end of a medicine's name means it includes an oral decongestant.

 - To relieve a runny nose or sinus pressure -- nasal steroids.
-Prescription medications like fluticasone (Flonase®) or mometasone (Nasonex®) can relieve symptoms.
+Medications like fluticasone (Flonase®, available without a prescription) or mometasone (Nasonex®; prescription needed) can relieve symptoms.
 These medicines are also used for seasonal allergies.
-These are not the same as Afrin® or OTC nasal preparations.
+These are not the same as Afrin® or other OTC nasal preparations.
 Antihistamines will also help.

 - To reduce coughing -- antitussives.
 Dextromethorphan can help suppress cough.

-- To relieve a sore throat: Try throat lozenges (e.g., Cepacol®) or gargle with warm salt water a few times a day.
+- To relieve a sore throat: Try throat lozenges (such as Cepacol®) or gargle with warm salt water a few times a day.
 Analgesics are also helpful.

-- For other symptoms: OTC cold products (e.g., Nyquil®, Tylenol Cold & Sinus®) can provide much relief.
+- For other symptoms: OTC cold products (for example, Nyquil® or Tylenol Cold & Sinus®) can provide much relief.
 Be sure to read product labels to find the best cold preparation to match your symptoms and to determine if that medicine is safe for you.